 Erica has competed in dressage, endurance, Arabian hunter pleasure and hunters in the Mid-West, Wellington and on the East Coast.
 She currently foxhunts with Keswick and Farmington Hunt Clubs and is working on completing her USDF medals.
-In addition to her domestic equine experience, Erica has ridden or worked with horses in South Africa, Guatemala, Democratic Republic of Congo, Canada, Peru, Holland, Spain and Germany.
+In addition to her domestic equine experience, Erica has ridden or worked with horses in Canada, Chile, Democratic Republic of Congo, Germany, Guatemala, Holland, Peru, South Africa, and Spain.

 Tiffany Snell, DVM